 Liz Magic Laser kept people waiting, and as the doors finally opened they stood elbow to elbow, straining to see.
 Were they hoping a glimpse of the artist—or of the truth?
 Laser was typically reserved when it came to both.
 A single performer towered above the crowd, hair cut short, her features taut.
 Her jagged movements resembled the most extreme modern dance or the sternest lecture.
 I left before a second dancer could join her, but they felt more human the week after opening night, on video, facing each other down from opposite walls.
-Then again, the artist does call the work, live or recorded, The Digital Face.
+And the artist does call the work, live or recorded, The Digital Face.

 Whose face?
 Laser had her cast, Alan Good and Cori Kresge, mime the body language of Barack Obama and George H. W. Bush in their televised State of the Union messages.
 Digital, she explains, really means fingers, as in a certain theory of oratory from two hundred years ago.
 If their gesticulations look harsh, the presidents sought to communicate empathy.
 If they also look calculated and efficient, would it be wrong to think instead of Steve Martin's King Tut?
 Or of Hans Haacke attempting irony?